Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 The pagans worshipped so many gods heartedly.
 In ancient times, Brigid was one of the sacred goddesses that Gaelic Ireland believed in.
 She had so many followers before the arrival of Christianity.
 When the Irish culture was Christianized, people stopped worshipping gods and goddesses of paganism.
 That was the new religion that inhibited worshipping any gods other than Christ.

-Goddess Brigid was fully aware of that fact and she was afraid she would no longer have worshippers.
+Goddess Brigid was fully aware of that fact, afraid she would no longer have worshippers.
 Thus, she converted to Christianity and became a Saint.
-That way, she still kept her followers in the new religion as well as her reputation.
+That way, she kept her followers and reputation in the new religion.

 Taranis and Toutatis

-Gaelic Ireland along with the British Isles, Rhineland, and Danube regions worshipped the sacred triad.
-That triad consisted of three Gaelic gods; Taranis, Toutatis, and Esus.
+Gaelic Ireland and the British Isles, Rhineland, and Danube regions worshipped the sacred triad.
+That triad consisted of three Gaelic gods: Taranis, Toutatis, and Esus.
 However, Taranis was the most significant of all of them.
 He was the god of thunder.
-Those three gods were whom the Gaels made human sacrifices to.
+Those three gods were whom the Gaels made human sacrifices.
 They believed that those offerings would please their gods.

 The illustration of God Taranis usually included a man with a heavy beard and a thunderbolt in his hand.
 More depictions involve holding a wheel in the other hand as a symbol of the wheel of the year.
 Some claims profess that the walls of the Gundestrup cauldron, the inner ones, contain a portrayal of the god.

-Taranis was not only popular in the Celtic mythology, but also in the Greek mythology.
+Taranis was not only popular in Celtic mythology but also in Greek mythology.
 Historians and scholars have always found a connection between Taranis and the wheel.
 Mythology refers to the holidays of the pagans as the wheel of the year.
 We will get to that point shortly.

 The Wheel of the Year

-Pretty much like the Celtic calendar; however, the wheel consists of all of the eight festivals.
+It is like the Celtic calendar; however, the wheel consists of all eight festivals.
 The Celtic calendar only refers to the quarter days of the year, commonly known as the cross-quarter days.
-Those days are the four midpoints of the eight festivals of Gaelic Ireland; they’re the most significant festivals as well.
+Those days are the four midpoints of the eight festivals of Gaelic Ireland; they’re the most significant festivals.

-Those eight festivals play a great role in the traditions of Gaelic Ireland.
-In fact, they play role in the history of Paganism and the Celtic culture as a whole.
+Those eight festivals play a significant role in the traditions of Gaelic Ireland.
+They play a role in the history of Paganism and the Celtic culture.
 They may differ from one nation to another in terms of dates of names.
-However, they all carry the same implications and importance to Celtic people of all ancient and modern ages.
+However, they all have the same implications and importance for Celtic people of all ancient and modern ages.

 History shows that the ancient pagans used to celebrate only the four midpoint festivals of the year.
 In other words, they only celebrate Imbolc, Beltane, Lughnasa, and Samhain.
 Those four, in particular, had both agricultural and seasonal significance.
 Thus, they are the most prominent.
-In the contemporary ages, the Celts innovated the eightfold or the Wheel of the Year.
-Such modern innovation made their festivals more often throughout the year instead of every three months.
+The Celts innovated the eightfold or the Wheel of the Year in the contemporary ages.
+Such modern innovation made their festivals more frequent throughout the year instead of every three months.

 So, Gaelic Ireland used to celebrate only four festivals.
 Modern Paganism seems to have a different opinion regarding that matter.
 Having eight festivals throughout the years may sound a bit weird to people.
-However, they’re divided into two types; major festivals, which are the four midpoint festivals of the year, and minor festivals.
+However, they’re divided into significant festivals, the four midpoint festivals of the year, and minor festivals.

-The four major festivals are Imbolc, Beltane, Lughnasa, and Samhain.
+The four significant festivals are Imbolc, Beltane, Lughnasa, and Samhain.
 On the other hand, the minor ones are Yule, Ostara, Litha, and Mabon.
-The cycle usually goes with one major festival first and then a minor one follows.
+The cycle usually follows with one major festival and t, then a minor one.
 Then, it repeats itself every year.

 The Gaelic traditions have always considered those festivals as the cycle of life and death of the sun.
 Those celebrations are based on the life of the solar system.
-Some festivals start when the sun is reborn while others mark its death.
-Besides the solar cycle, the festivals also mark the beginning and the middle of the four seasons of the year.
+Some festivals start when the sun is reborn, while others mark its death.
+Besides the solar cycle, the festivals also mark the beginning and middle of the year’s four seasons.

-The modern movement of Polytheism is known as Neopaganism.
+The modern movement of polytheism is known as Neopaganism.
 It combines the traditions of both the Wiccans and Non-Wiccans.
-The Non-Wiccans or the Gaelic festivals revolve around the life cycle of the sun, as we previously mentioned.
+As previously mentioned, the Non-Wiccans or the Gaelic festivals revolve around the sun’s life cycle.
 On the other hand, the Wiccan traditions are more connected to the lunar cycle.
 Thus, they both represent the newly-born contemporary religion, Neopaganism.

 Yule Festival (Midwinter)

-Yule takes place from the 20th of December until the 23rd and it comes right after Samhain.
+Yule takes place from 20 December until the 23rd and right after Samhain.
 It is the festival when people celebrate the winter solstice.
-In other words, the festival marks the last day where the night is short.
+In other words, the festival marks the last day when the night is short.
 It celebrates the beginning of long days that last until the summer solstice, which they call Litha.
 We will get into the details of Litha festivals shortly.

-Yule is actually the festival that used to symbolize hope for people in Gaelic Ireland.
-The idea of that celebration revolves around the idea that after the storm, there is always sunshine.
+Yule is the festival that symbolised hope for people in Gaelic Ireland.
+That celebration revolves around the idea that there is always sunshine after the storm.
 Celebration themes are all about the rebirth of the light.
-According to the Celtic mythology, in Yule, the Goddess gives birth to the God of Light or the Sun Child.
+According to Celtic mythology, the Goddess gives birth to the God of Light or the Sun Child in Yule.

 There is also another ideology around the cycle of the solstice festivals.
-This ideology states that there is a king that rules for half a year and another for the other half.
-Holly King is the one that rules from Litha until Yule.
-On the other hand, Oak King rules from Yule to Litha.
-During Yule, a battle arises between the two kings where Oak King gains the upper hand.
+This ideology states that a king rules for half a year and another for the other half.
+Holly King is the one who rules from Litha until Yule.
+On the other hand, Oak King regulations from Yule to Litha.
+During Yule, a battle arises between the two kings, and Oak King gains the upper hand.

 Traditions that Take Place in Yule Festival

 Bonfires are essential in celebrating any significant event in Gaelic Ireland.
-People around the country would light bonfires everywhere in either public areas or inside their own houses.
+People around the country would light bonfires everywhere in public areas or inside their houses.
 Lighting bonfires is usually a method of the Celts that represents welcoming the sunlight.
-That is the case with Yule since it is the time where the days become longer and nights become shorter.
-People also celebrate using an ancient form of Christmas Caroling by toasting to good health and drinking all night long.
+That is the case with Yule since it is the time when the days become longer and nights become shorter.
+People also celebrate using an ancient Christmas Caroling by toasting to good health and drinking all night.

 Read about Interesting Facts of the Toasts in Ireland